Scott Joplin - The Man and His Music

 The first documented sign of Joplin’s musical career is in the summer of 1891 when, as reported in newspapers, he was back in Texarkana working with a minstrel troupe.
-In 1893, he was in Chicago at the time of the World’s Fair, leading a band and playing cornet, probably somewhere outside the fairgrounds.
-After the fair he returned to Sedalia, established it as his home, and played first cornet in the Queen City Cornet Band; a local ensemble of black musicians.
+In 1893, he was in Chicago at the time of the World’s Fair, leading a band and playing cornet.
+After the fair, he returned to Sedalia, established it as his home, and played first cornet in the Queen City Cornet Band; a local ensemble of black musicians.
 His membership in the band was for about a year, and on leaving he formed his own band, working at dances and other events.
 While retaining Sedalia as his home base, Joplin continued the life of an itinerant musician.
 In 1895 he traveled as far East as Syracuse, NY with his Texas Medley Quartette, a vocal group.
-His performances so impressed several businessmen in Syracuse that they issued his first two publications, the songs Please Say You Will and A Picture of Her Face.

 When not traveling, Joplin worked in Sedalia as a pianist, playing at various events and sites, including the town’s two social clubs for black men, the Maple Leaf and Black 400 clubs (both founded in 1898).
 He also taught several of the local young musicians in town, most notably Scott Hayden and Arthur Marshall, with whom he later wrote collaborative rags.

-In 1896, it appears that he attended music classes at George R. Smith College in Sedalia, an institution for African-Americans established by the Methodist Church on land donated by daughters of the town’s founder.
+In 1896, it appears that he attended music classes at George R. Smith College in Sedalia.
 Since the college and its records were destroyed in a fire in 1925, we have no evidence of the extent of Joplin’s studies, but anecdotes suggest that until the end of the 1890s he still lacked complete mastery of music notation.

 This technical deficit did not prevent him from developing as a composer.
 In 1896 he published two marches and a fine waltz.
 Late in 1898 he tried to publish his first two piano rags, but succeeded in selling only Original Rags.
 This publication experience was not satisfactory as he was forced to share credit with a staff arranger.
-Charles N. Daniels’ name was added as “arranger,“ and on the copyright and in some newspaper advertisements Daniels was cited as composer.
+Charles N. Daniels’ name was added as “arranger,“ and was cited as composer on the copyright and in some newspaper advertisements.

 Joplin published one more rag while in Sedalia, Swipesy, a collaboration with his student Arthur Marshall.
 He then moved, in 1901, to St. Louis with his new wife, Belle, the widow of Scott Hayden’s older brother.